tanmayagrawal39/Farm-Bot/README.md

 The head then moves to the next crop and continues the same process.

 Once every crop is checked, the head moves to the origin.

+The android app is used for viewing the sensor data in a graphical manner and the image of the field.